 There are natural ways to use your arms in a presentation, as shown in the video below.
 (This video is not made by Jennifer Kumar or Authentic Journeys.)

-This second video showcases a speaker I think uses his arms effectively in a presentation.
-Please watch the video and share your thoughts in the comments critiquing his arm movements.*
+Additionally, there is another video that is not really directly about body language during a presentation, but I particularly like the presentation style.
+Please watch this video and share your thoughts in the comments critiquing his arm movements.*

 Before reading our analysis and best practices, do consider the context of your presentation, the culture of your company and your national culture.